-Her research interests focus on endovascular techniques for the treatment of arterial and venous disease, incorporating new advances in technology.
+Her research interests focus on innovative techniques for the treatment of arterial and venous disease, incorporating new advances in technology and has significant experience in Medtech and clinical translation for medical devices.
+She sits on the New Interventional Procedures Committee which regulates and monitors clinical adoption of novel devices and techniques across all Imperial College Healthcare NHS Trust sites.
 She works closely with the engineering group at the Hamlyn Centre supported by the Wolfson Foundation, NIHR and the EPSRC.
 Miss Riga has led the translational endovascular robotic research theme at Imperial College, publishing the first pre-clinical evidence for the advantages of robotic technology in complex endovascular tasks such as supra-aortic branch intervention and fenestrated endografting.
+She formed the team that performed the world’s first robot-assisted endovascular aneurysm repair in 2008.
+She has led and championed the vascular Robotics program at Imperial from concept to implementation and has the largest experience of robot-assisted endovascular therapies worldwide with over 150 cases.
 Her research has won 30 national and international prizes, attracting over £10million in funding including a UK flagship EPSRC investment to make Imperial the UK's largest translational Micro-Robotics facility.

 For further info:

 et al., 2023, Outcomes After Endovascular Aortic Intervention in Patients With Connective Tissue Disease, Jama Surgery, Vol:158, ISSN:2168-6254, Pages:840-840